 Ordinarily good food can be had at the Derby Arms and the Rubbing House pubs both next to the Grandstand.
 Excellent Fish and Chips can be had from the Posh Plaice in Tattenham Crescent.
 If your walk has taken you toward Walton on the Hill, The Village Cafe opposite the village pond provides a good pitstop.

 Plans for the future

 Langley Vale Wood is still a work in progress.
 There are still trees to be planted.
 A visitors centre and car park are planned.
 New sculptures have been commissioned but have yet to be sited.
-This willow wreath created by Victoria Westaway made an appearance for Remembrance month but has yet to find a permanent home.
+This willow wreath created by Victoria Westaway makes an appearance for Remembrance month every year.
 One of my favourite things is exploring Langley Vale Centenary is seeing how it changes and grows.

 If you are on the look out for quiet walks with in the M25, check out this rural London walk that takes you across lavender fields.
 For a longer distance walk follow the Roman road of Stane Street from the edge of the centenary wood.
 For more Surrey based art check out the incredible Watts Gallery and Memorial Chapel just outside Guildford or the Horsley Place, home of Ghosts.
 Epsom Downs is, of course, home to the Epsom Derby.